AAE6102-Group9-Lab-Report-20250417/Group9_Lab_report/README.md

 Analysis of parameter adjustments for urban areas Signal-to-Noise and elevation angle threshold Adjustment:
 Increasing the SNR threshold and elevation angle helps mitigate the effects of multipath signals, which are prevalent in urban environments due to reflections from buildings and obstacles.
 However，the reduced number of satellites will also compromise the spatial geometry, resulting in reduced accuracy.

-The results when the cut-off elevation angle is 30 degrees or cut-off SNR is 30 dB-Hz cannot be solved by most applications.
+#### Figure 4 and 5: The positioning results when the cut-off elevation angle is 30 degrees or cut-off SNR is 30 dB-Hz.

 ![image](https://github.com/user-attachments/assets/4bfcf625-6a3a-45be-b54a-f5b9c8d1ba9d)
 ![image](https://github.com/user-attachments/assets/36070ea8-3516-4e2c-9237-e4ebdc5e8f6e)